 If you are thinking about suicide, have thought about suicide before, or are concerned someone else might be thinking about suicide, please stop and read this.
 Central District Health does not provide crisis services, but help is available.
 You can reach out for help for yourself or to support someone else.

-If you are in crisis, you can call or text the Idaho Suicide Prevention Hotline 24 hours a day, seven days a week, at 1-208-398-4357, or can call the National Suicide Prevention Lifeline 24 hours a day, seven days a week, at 800-273-8255.
+If you are in crisis, you can call the National Suicide & Crisis Lifeline at 988.
+You may also call or text the Idaho Suicide Prevention Hotline 24 hours a day, seven days a week, at 1-208-398-4357, or can call the National Suicide Prevention Lifeline 24 hours a day, seven days a week, at 800-273-8255.
 Press 1 for the Veterans Helpline.

 You could also get help by texting “HEAL” to the Crisis Text Line at 741741 or contacting Lifeline Crisis Chat.If you’re under 21, you can call Teen Link at 1-866-TEENLINK (6546) and ask to talk to a peer.

 If you or someone in your home is at risk of suicide or may be in the future, create a safety plan and reduce access to lethal means (objects or substances people could use to harm themselves).

 Risk factors are characteristics that make it more likely that someone will consider, attempt, or die by suicide.
 They cannot cause or predict a suicide attempt, but they are important to be aware of.

 Some warning signs may help you determine if a loved one is at risk for suicide, especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.
 If you or someone you know exhibits any of these, seek help by calling the Lifeline.

 If you have health insurance, check with the insurance company about what providers and services are covered.
 If your workplace has an employee assistance program, you should be able to get confidential counseling through it.
 If you go to a school or college with a counseling center or school counselors, they can help you find a counselor.